 The “zeros” and “ones” have long since become the international “language” of the future.
 Development teams all over the world communicate in this way.
 GitHub or Stack Overflow are among the central exchange platforms and common collection points for various code repositories.

 For example, GitHub publishes the “State of the Octoverse” report every year.
-Among other things, this report documents the most popular new languages in the USA.
+Among other things, this report documents the most popular new languages in the USA (these are not just fancy cloud programming languages).
 Given the importance of the open source library in Silicon Valley for developers, this report is considered a guide to the industry.

 The popularity of “C#” and “Shell” rose strongly in 2019.
 For the first time “Python” surpassed “Java” as the second most popular language.

 However, the coming trends in programming can be seen in something else – the fastest growing new languages.
 Here too, the “State of the Octoverse” report provides an overview.
 With an increase of 532 % within one year, “Dart” is in first place.
 It is followed by “Rust” with 235 % and “HCL” with 213 % in the USA.

 In addition, a trend towards statically typed languages can be observed.
 This is based on the security and interoperability of fonts: The “Rust”, “Kotlin” and “TypeScript” communities are still growing rapidly on programming languages ranking.